 Is Tulum, Mexico, worth visiting?
 You asked.
 We’ve answered.
 Cue this guide to the sun-soaked town at the end of the Riviera Maya.
 It will list seven of the top reasons why you should consider adding Tulum to your travel itinerary for the coming year, touching on the top things there are to see and do in this much-loved resort.

 We’ll hop from the caster-sugar beaches and the reef-ringed islets nearby to the mist-gathering jungles that spread out inland, where cenotes and old Mayan temples hide beneath the teak trees.
 We’ll also take a look at the rich history and the tasty food that beckons so many folks to this corner of Mexico.

-Of course, there are lots more than just seven reasons that can answer is “Tulum, Mexico, worth visiting?”.
+Of course, there are lots more than just nine reasons that can answer is “Tulum, Mexico, worth visiting?”.
 But this guide aims to home in on the real highlights of the town and reveal why it’s risen and risen to become one of the most Instagram-worthy hotspots in the whole of North America…

 Visit Tulum for the beaches